GeorgiPazhev/AngularProject/README.md

 ## Angular project
 The project is based on three parts:
-- The frond end Angular 18 application (flightCargo)
+- The frond end Angular 18 application flightCargo, located in sub-folder "flightCargo".
-- The MongoDB database named flightCargo
+- The MongoDB database with documents located in sub-folder "MongoDBData/flightCargo".
-- The Backend REST API
+- The Backend located in "Rest-Api" subfolder.

 ## How to run
 - Clone the repository first